ndiego/easy-plugin-stats/readme.txt

 **Standard Method**

-The easiest way is to click the new plugin stat icon that is added to the top bar of your editor.
-It looks like the startard WordPress plugin icon.
+The easiest way is to click the new plugin stat icon that is added to the top bar of your WordPress editor.
+It looks like the standard WordPress plugin icon.
 This will launch a popup window where you can then choose your settings and enter in the desired plugin slug(s).
 Click insert, and the generated shortcode will be added to your editor's content field.

 **Manual Method**

 If you don't want to bother with the popup window, or what to use the shortcode outside the editor, you can manually type out the shortcode.
-Below is the shortcode structure.
+Below is the base shortcode structure with defaults.
+Technically, "slug" is the only required field.
+If you just enter your plugin's slug, the shortcode will display the number of active installs and cache the data for 43200 seconds (i.e. 12 hours).

 `
-[eps type="" slug="" field="" cache="" before="" after=""] `
+[eps type="single" slug="" field="active_installs" cache="43200" before="" after=""]
+`

+**type**

-* **Type:** *Required, defaults to single* The type of stat you with to display, either a stat from a single plugin or an aggregate stat generated from multiple plugins.
+*Optional.* The type of stat you with to display, either a stat from a single plugin or an aggregate stat generated from multiple plugins.
+Accepts "single" or "aggregate".
+Defaults to "single".

+**slug**

-* **Slug:** *Required.* This is the plugin slug which can be retrieved from the plugin url on WordPress.org.
-For example, this plugin's slus is easy-plugin-stats
+*Required.* This is the plugin slug which can be retrieved from the plugin url on WordPress.org.
+For example, this plugin's slug is easy-plugin-stats.
+Accepts any valid plugin slug for "single", or any number of space-separated plugin slungs when using "aggregate".
+Defaults to null.

+**field**

-* **Field:** *Required, defaults to active_installs* The name of the field you have chosen to display.
+*Optional.* The name of the field you have chosen to display.
+Accepts any of the following field.
+Defaults to "active_installs".
-* **Cache:** *Optional, defaults to 12 hours.* The shortcode requests your plugin's stats from WordPress.org.
-To limit the number of requests made, response data is cached for 12 hours (or 43200 seconds) by default.
-Adjust this cache time as you see fit, but it must be greater than 5 seconds.
-* **Before:** *Optional, defaults to null.* HTML to be printed before the field's output.
-* **After:** *Optional, defaults to null.* HTML to be printed after the field's output.

-The available stat fields are:
+The available stat fields for "single" are:

+* active_installs *(Active Installs)*
+* downloaded *(Times Downloaded)*
 * name *(Plugin Name)*
 * slug *(Plugin Slug)*
 * version *(Version)*